openpreserve/jpylyzer/usage.md

 jpylyzer rubbish.jp2 > rubbish.xml
 {% endhighlight %}

 In the above example, output is redirected to the file &#8216;rubbish.xml&#8217;.
-Note that currently *jpylyzer*&#8217;s XML is not pretty-printed, so you may want to use an XML editor to view the output (or open the XML in your web browser).
+By default *jpylyzer*&#8217;s XML is pretty-printed, so you should be able to view the file using your favourite text editor.
+Alternatively use a dedicated XML editor, or open the file in your web browser.

 ## Overview of output elements
 A *jpylyzer* output file contains the following top-level output elements: